Digital-Vault/GroceryApp/README.md

 #### Post-conditions
 A new item is added to the grocery list.

-### Create Family account
+### Sync Accounts

 #### Brief description
-This use case is the process that a user goes through to create a family account and sync multiple accounts together.
+This use case is the process that a user goes through to sync multiple accounts together.

 #### Actors
 User(Anyone that uses the application)